graalvm/graalvm-demos/native-oci-container-instances/README.md

 ![Delete registry](https://github.com/graalvm/graalvm-demos/assets/134104678/b8135869-fd64-48f9-989a-83c188e8b5eb)

 4. On the left side of the page, click **Container Instances**.
-5. Select the container instance that you created and under the "More actions" drop down select "Delete"
+5. Select the container instance that you created and from the **More actions** drop-down list select **Delete **.

 ![Delete instance](https://github.com/graalvm/graalvm-demos/assets/134104678/cb439c80-6155-47de-956f-031469741e1f)

-6. Open the side menu and click on "Networking" -> "Virtual cloud networks"
+6. In the Oracle Cloud Console, open the navigation menu, click **Developer Services**and then click **Virtual cloud networks**.
-7. Select the VCN that you created for your container instance
+7. Select the VCN that you created for your container instance.
-8. Click the red "Delete" button
+8. Click **Delete**.

 ![Delete VCN](https://github.com/graalvm/graalvm-demos/assets/134104678/34ed6396-73f1-4f2d-9ec7-409b463b295a)

-9. Click "Scan" - this will return a list of any lingering resources that are referencing the VCN
+9. Click **Scan** - this returns a list of any lingering resources that reference the VCN.
-10. Click "Delete all" to remove the listed resources (if this fails you can select each resource individually to delete them on their own pages)
+10. Click **Delete all** to remove the listed resources (if this fails you can select each resource individually to delete them on their own pages).